Ella475/Driver-Awareness-Monitoring/README.md

    <img src="images/webcam.jpg" alt="alt text" style="width:20%;">

-5.You are ready to go!
+5. You are ready to go!

 ## Usage
 The app can be used in two ways: as a user or as a supervisor.